How Much Caffeine Is In A Monster? (Yes, It Sounds Scary)

 Monster is one of the most recognizable brands of energy drinks on the market today (1).
-You can find Monster Energy drinks at just about every convenience store and gas station.
+You can find Monster Energy drinks at just about every convenience store and petrol station.

-Monster Energy drinks are a range of energy drinks that combine sugar, caffeine, and carbonation to create an energizing and delicious soda with an extra energy boost.
+Monster Energy drinks are a range of energy drinks that combine sugar, caffeine, and carbonation to create an energizing and delicious fizzy drink with an extra energy boost.

-In short, Monster drinks are just another soda that advertises a quick energy boost through caffeine and sugar.
+In short, Monster drinks are just another fizzy drink that advertises a quick energy boost through caffeine and sugar.
 But don’t be fooled, all energy drinks are pretty bad for you, and we don’t recommend relying on them for energy (2).